Have you ever been camping and been totally frustrated with the process of packing? Tucker – so much stuff. You need it, so little space to put it.

 The more prepared you are the better off you’ll be when it comes to packing, and when you’re away.
-Any meat that can be frozen, lay flat in your snap-seal bag remove all air.
-Then lay flat in freezer and freeze.
-When it comes to packing your Engel your snap-seal bags of meat will neatly stand upright and act as ice-blocks.
+Any meat that can be frozen, lay flat in your snap-seal bag and remove all air.
+Then lay flat in the freezer and freeze.
+When it comes to packing your Engel your snap-seal bags of meat will neatly stand upright and act as ice blocks.

 Your Engel http://www.engelaustralia.com.au will not have to work as hard to keep cool and they will slowly defrost as you travel.
 Remember to leave the first couple of nights defrosted.